LivePersonInc/third-party-bots-custom-endpoint-reference-service/README.md

 Any Rich Content passed via customer will be rendered with all the raw data

-#### Survey Start Event
+#### Start Event

-> Note: This response is only supported in Survey Bots Conversation
+> Note: This response is only supported in Messaging Conversation.
+More information on this can be found [here][welcomeEvent]

-Event with type `START` will cause changes to respond with Survey Start event
+When the `Welcome Message` option is enabled in the Conversation Type step of the bot creation wizard, the service will receive an event labeled as `START`.
+This event includes the `lastConsumerMessage` within the `lpEvent` property, located in the `context`.

 #### Survey Close Event